Course Overview and Login

 - Course Wrap-Up (2 pages)

-Help - Questions or Problems
+Help & Questions

-Questions on registration or problems in accessing the course?
+Questions or problems with the course?

 Email: sedbtacproject@law.syr.edu

-Questions on the Americans with Disabilities Act?
+Questions on the ADA?

-Web: www.adata.org
+Web: adata.org